 In her training role Alex designed a participatory learning and action approach to community project management training and designed a range of tools to deliver this training with adults and young people.
 Alex was lead author on a modular toolkit to support this training and the toolkit won a SEEDA best practice award.

 Alex designed and developed community development minimum standards for Groundwork based on the National Occupational Standards for Community Development Work.

 Alex also managed a local franchise of the Princes Trust Team programme, a 12 week volunteering and personal development programme for young people form all backgrounds.
 Alex is experienced in working with hard to reach young people and those with special needs.

 She has worked with Housing Associations, Charities, Councils, Resident Associations, Youth Groups, Community Development Organisations, and Schools, and is also trained in Participatory Appraisal, Appreciative Inquiry, Facilitation Skills, equal opportunities, dealing with conflict and aggression, Social Enterprise Qualification development, and Community Advocacy.

 Alex is a trained outdoor consultant and delivers outdoor therapeutic interventions for EQE outdoors, she is delivering the 'Wild Me' and 'Wild Crew' programmes in schools.

 Alex is now bringing all this experience of participatory approaches with communities and applying it to outdoor learning, outdoor play and Forest School, this brings new exciting opportunities to professionals, communities and their green spaces.

-Muddy Feet Training works with talented and experienced associate's and partner organisations to deliver our exciting training and outdoor activities.
+Muddy Feet Training works with talented and experienced Associate's and partner organisations to deliver our innovative training and outdoor activities.